blazejsewera/blog/src/pages/advice-for-newcomers.md

   You want your work to be used.
 Without user-centric approach, you will fail to make your software user-friendly, or worse, your software will not solve your users' problems.
-  Again, you don't need to be an expert, but knowing that this should be your aim is beneficial.
+  You don't need to be an expert right away, but knowing that this should be your aim is beneficial.
   See [Your Programming "Hobby" WON'T Cut It](https://youtu.be/yARewF1V9rU) by Dave Farley.